Getting Started

 1. Hold down Shift and press the A key.

-2. You will find that the labels Q and A are emphasized.
-This means that the current parameters are stored as pattern A in song Q.
+2. The labels Q and A will be highlighted.
+This means the current parameters are stored as pattern A in song Q.

 3. After editing the sequence, hold down Shift and press the S key.
-Now the current parameters are stored as Pattern S of song Q.
+The current parameters are now stored as pattern S in song Q.

 4. After making changes to the sound as well, hold down Shift and press the W key.
-Now the current parameters are stored as Pattern A for song W.
+The current parameters are now stored as pattern A in song W.

 Restoring presets